project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 ## Verifying the configuration file

-Before launching `zot`, verify the syntax of your configuration file using the following command:
+Before launching zot, verify the syntax of your configuration file using the following command:

 `zot verify <configfile>`

-> **Note:**
+> :pencil2:
-> Verifying the configuration file protects against operator errors and any conflicts arising from `zot` release version changes.
+> Verifying the configuration file protects against operator errors and any conflicts arising from zot release version changes.

-After verifying your configuration file, you can launch `zot` with the following command:
+After verifying your configuration file, you can launch zot with the following command:

 `zot serve <configfile>`